Dendrochronology, a.k.a. Tree Ring Dating

 With fall coming to a close, there is no better time to talk about tree rings and their use in archaeology.

-You probably know that trees have rings, which you can see and count when you look at a stump after a tree has been cut, but did you know that the rings of a tree let you know how old it is?
+You probably know that trees have rings (which you can see and count when you look at a stump after a tree has been cut), but did you know that the rings of a tree let you know how old it is?
 Tree ring dating allows archaeologists to date when a tree was cut.
 The method was developed in the early 20th century by A.E.
 Douglass.
-Douglass was an astronomer that worked at archaeological sites in the Southwestern United States.
+Douglass was an astronomer who worked at archaeological sites in the Southwestern United States.
 By the 1960’s, tree ring dating spread to Europe.
 Soon, with the rise of computers and statistical methods, scientists, like archaeologists, were able to create long series of tree ring dates that could be used to help figure out how old things are

 Yes, you could, but carbon dating (which our final blog post in the series will be about next week) always has an error range of as many as 50-100 years, meaning that we can only have a general idea of how old something is.
 Tree-ring dating lets us find out the exact year that a tree was cut down!
 It can be a very accurate method of dating.
 It is too bad that we do not find wood more often in Ontario!

 Want to learn more about dating methods?
 Be sure to check out the series introduction or follow the links below!

 |Relative Dating Methods in Ontario||Absolute Dating Methods in Ontario|

 Henri Grissino-Mayer, “Principles of Dendrochronology.”
 Department of Geography, University of Tennessee.
 2015.

 Paul Bahn, and Colin Renfrew.
 Archaeology Theories, Methods, and Practice.
 5th ed.
 London: Thames & Hudson.
 2008.